hupili/python-for-data-and-media-communication-gitbook/notes-week-11.md

 We can find that there are 1/10 (because of `frac=0.1`) data have been randomly selected and the data has been disrupted the order.
 You can also learn more about the regulations of sampling in [pandas official document](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.sample.html#pandas-dataframe-sample).

 ### Resample
 In `pandas` library, `resample()` is a convenience method for frequency conversion and resampling of time series.
 Its object  must have a index composed by datetime-like values like Datetime or Timedelta.
-Therefore, let's first utilise what we learnt before to parse these twitts' post time, formatting them into machine recognizable ones:
+Therefore, let's first utilise what we learned before to parse these twitts' post time, formatting them into machine recognizable ones:
 ```
 from datetime import datetime
 from dateutil import parser